Laser run: Equipment

-The laser-run uses laser pistols and targets that have to be homologated by the UIPM.
+The laser run uses laser pistols and targets that have to be homologated by the UIPM.
 Laser pistols are usually also provided by the organizers at regional competitions to enable an easier entry into the sport.
 In national or international competitions, the participants compete with their own pistols.
 The laser pistols are safe for spectators and participants.
 They are almost noiseless and they are not subject to weapons legislation.

-The laser-run uses electronic targets with five green and red lights as indicators.
+The laser run uses electronic targets with five green and red lights as indicators.
 The target is similar to the one of 10 Meter Air Pistol competitions with the dimension of 17 x 17 cm and a black target area of 59,5 mm in diameter.
 The distance from floor level to the centre of the target is 140 cm.

 There are no special requirements for running equipment.

 Competitions

 The first Laser Run World Championships were held in 2015.
 The Laser Run City Tour aims to introduce the sport to audiences in different cities all over the world.
-Furthermore, Laser-run was a showcase event at the 2019 World Urban Games in Budapest and was part of the 2019 Southeast Asian Games.
+Furthermore, Laser run was a showcase event at the 2019 World Urban Games in Budapest and was part of the 2019 Southeast Asian Games.

-Host cities of the Laser Run World Championships:

-Host nations of the Laser Run City Tour since 2017: